embeddednow/rtl8812au_5_29/README.md

 It is located in: (Note: Use the appropriate version for your kernel)
 `/lib/modules/4.4.0-83-generic/kernel/drivers/net/wireless/`

-If you have a module for rtl812au there, erase it
+If you have a module for rtl8812au there unload the module in case it is active
+`sudo modprobe -r 8812au.ko`

-(Again Note: Use the appropriate version for your kernel)
+and erase it - (Again Note: Use the appropriate version for your kernel)
 `sudo rm -r /lib/modules/4.4.0-83-generic/kernel/drivers/net/wireless/8812au.ko`

-and unload the module in case it is active
-`sudo modprobe -r 8812au.ko`

 ### Finally! - Install the driver module
 `sudo make install`